 As I said, you can’t trust institutions in Venezuela.

-Venezuela is a big producer of oil but everything is so disrupted that there are always shortages at gas stations and people queue in their car for many, many hours just to fill the tank.
+Venezuela is a big producer of oil but everything is so disrupted that there are always shortages at gas stations and people queue in their cars for many, many hours just to fill the tank.

 Their currency is basically worthless.
-With the help of my driver, I managed to change some cash with much difficulty (because shortage of cash) and for about 60 USD, the guy gave me a bunch of wads of notes, enough to fill a whole plastic bag.
+With the help of my driver, I managed to change some cash with much difficulty (because of the shortage of cash) and for about 60 USD, the guy gave me a bunch of wads of notes, enough to fill a whole plastic bag.

 More recently, the electricity network has been totally breaking down.